-CiP 8: The doctor is effective as a teacher and supervisor of healthcare professionals.
-Key Skills Descriptors Delivers effective teaching Understands learning theories relevant to medical education.
+Key skills Descriptors Delivers effective teaching Understands learning theories relevant to medical education.
 Plans and delivers effective learning strategies and activities.
-Promotes a safe learning environment and ensures patient safety is maintained.
+Promotes a safe learning environment and makes sure patient safety is maintained.
 Understands techniques for giving feedback and can provide it in a timely and constructive manner.
 Evaluates and reflects on the effectiveness of their educational activities.
 Embraces interprofessional learning Understands the value of learning in teams.
-Facilitates interprofessional learning.
-Participates in interprofessional learning.
+Facilitates and participates in interprofessional learning.
 Involves stakeholders in education Commits to learning from patients and stakeholders.
 Demonstrates commitment to patient education.
 Supervises and appraises Contributes towards staff development and training, including supervision, appraisal and workplace assessment.
 Demonstrates ability to act as a Clinical Supervisor.
 Understands the appraisal and revalidation process.
-Evidence to inform decision Feedback on teachingReflective practiceMultidisciplinary labour ward skills facilitation TO2 (including SO) Local and Deanery Teaching RCOG Learning MRCOG Part 3 Manning a CDCs
+Evidence to inform decision Feedback on teachingReflective practiceMultidisciplinary labour ward skill: TO2 (including SO) Local and deanery teaching RCOG Learning facilitation MRCOG Part 3